flolai/bbk_chromosome6/createdb/README.md

 #### Filtering
 The following entries are filtered out of the database by the parser:
-1. Entries with non-standard amino acids in the DNA sequence
+1. Entries with non-standard bases in the DNA sequence
 2. For entries with multiple CDS features only the first CDS feature is taken
 3. Entries with mutations and variations and alternative splicing